What is the Pituitary Gland?

 - Intensity modulated radiation therapy (IMRT).
-This type of radiation therapy uses a computer that allows the doctor to shape the beams and surround the tumor from many different angles.
+This type of radiation therapy uses a computer that allows the doctor to shape the beams and surround the tumour from many angles.
 The strength of the beams can also be limited, which means surrounding tissues will receive less radiation.

-Treatment with medications may help to block excess hormone secretion and sometimes shrink certain types of pituitary tumors:
+Treatment with medications may help to block excess hormone secretion and sometimes shrink certain types of pituitary tumours:

-Prolactin-secreting tumors (prolactinomas).
-The drugs cabergoline and bromocriptine (Parlodel) decrease prolactin secretion and often reduce tumor size.
-Possible side effects include drowsiness, dizziness, nausea, nasal stuffiness, vomiting, diarrhea or constipation, confusion, and depression.
-Some people develop compulsive behaviors, such as gambling, while taking these medications.
+The drugs cabergoline and bromocriptine (Parlodel) decrease prolactin secretion and often reduce tumour size.
+Possible side effects include drowsiness, dizziness, nausea, nasal stuffiness, vomiting, diarrhoea or constipation, confusion, and depression.
+Some people develop compulsive behaviours, such as gambling, while taking these medications.

-ACTH-producing tumors (Cushing disease).
-The best treatment is surgery, but if there is residual or recurrent Cushing’s (which has been reported more than 25years after initial surgery hence the need for longterm followup) then radiation or drug therapy may be needed.
+The best treatment is surgery, but if there is residual or recurrent Cushing’s (which has been reported more than 25 years after initial surgery, hence the need for long term followup) then radiation or drug therapy may be needed.
 Drugs that may be used include cabergoline, pasireotide, ketoconazole, metyrapone, mitotane and mifepristone.
 All these drugs can have significant side effects and interactions with other drugs, so this will be all discussed with you and followed closely through your course of treatment.

-Growth hormone-secreting tumors.
-Two types of drugs are available for these types of pituitary tumors and are especially useful if surgery has been unsuccessful in normalizing growth hormone production.
-One type of drugs known as somatostatin analogs, which includes drugs such as octreotide (Sandostatin) and lanreotide (Somatuline Depot), causes a decrease in growth hormone production and may shrink the tumor.
+Two types of drugs are available for these types of pituitary tumours and are especially useful if surgery has been unsuccessful in normalising growth hormone production.
+One type of drugs known as somatostatin analogs, which includes drugs such as octreotide (Sandostatin) and lanreotide (Somatuline Depot), causes a decrease in growth hormone production and may shrink the tumour.
 These are given by injections, usually every four weeks.
 These drugs can cause side effects such as nausea, vomiting, diarrhoea, stomach pain, dizziness, headache and pain at the site of injection.
 Many of these side effects improve or even go away with time.
 They can also cause gallstones and may worsen diabetes mellitus.
 The second type of drugs, pegvisomant (Somavert), blocks the effect of excess growth hormone on the body.
 This drug, given by daily injections, may cause liver damage in some people.

 Replacement of pituitary hormones